monkoose/nvlime/README.md

 ## Why?

 Vlime is a good plugin on top of the great tool.
-But it tries to sit on both chairs (vim and Neovim), when their feature implementations keep diverging, and it's UI is clunky and disruptive (at least for my taste).
+But it tries to sit on both chairs (Vim and Neovim), when their feature implementations keep diverging.
+Also it's UI is clunky and disruptive (at least for my taste).
 So Nvlime is supporting only Neovim and focusing on improving Vlime UI with new Neovim features.
 Check `CHANGELOG.md` to find out what have changed.